Feyerabend/ABC80/README.md

 of ABC80, successor ABC800 and the rest of computers was during late 70'ties until circa 1983.
 The national products were dominant.

-In total (1978-1985) the sales of ABC80 were 33,000.
-But then Apple II were at 4.8 million, and Commodore 64 somewhere 12-17 million.
-They were obviously not on the same planet.
+In total, from 1978-1985, the sales of ABC80 were 33,000 units.
+But then Apple II were at 4.8 million, and Commodore 64 somewhere around 12-17 million.
+They were obviously not playing on the same field.

 ![Timeline of proportional sales of computers in Sweden](assets/images/ABC80-timeline.png)